saintmac/fetch-upload-s3/README.md

 fetch-upload-s3
 ===============

-Fetch an asset (picture for instance) from a remote URL and upload it to Amazon S3
+Fetches an asset (picture for instance) from a remote URL and uploads it to Amazon S3

+## use
+The bucket you're pushing too should already exist